activescott/dbcexplode/README.md

 # dbc explode

-dbcexplode will unpack the source files from a Databricks .dbc archive file.
+dbcexplode unpacks the source files contained in the notebooks of a Databricks .dbc archive file.
 Databricks' .dbc archive files can be saved from the Databricks application by exporting a notebook file or folder.
-Then unzip the dbc files as a zip file into a directory and use this utility to unpack the resulting notebook json files into readable source files that are contained inside each.
+You can explode the dbc file directly or unzip the notebooks out of the dbc file explode individual notebooks into readable and immediately usable source files from inside the notebooks.

 ## Usage
-Unpack a single dbc archive file:
+Unpack a dbc archive file directly (potentially containing multiple notebooks):

+    python dbcexplode.py ./dbcdir/exported.dbc

+Unpack a single notebook file from inside a dbc:

-    python dbcexplode.py ./dbcdir/somefile.python
+    python dbcexplode.py ./dbcdir/notebook.python

-Unpack a folder of dbc files:
+Unpack a folder of notebook files:

     python dbcexplode.py ./dbcdir/